arduino/help-center-content/content/Hardware/MKR Family/How-to-show-video-on-HDMI-with-MKR-4000-Vidor.md

 1. Check that you have the required board package and library:

-   * Make sure you have latest SAMD Beta core.
+   * Make sure you have the latest SAMD Beta core.
 If you don’t, open _Tools > Board > Boards Manager_, and install the latest **Arduino SAMD Beta Boards** package.

    * Open _Tools > Library Manager_ and make sure the `VidorGraphics` library is installed and up to date.